revanth7667/Poker_Monte-Carlo/README.md

 ## Contents:
+### 1. Python Files
-The ``codes`` directory contains the following python(class) files:
+The ``codes`` directory contains the following python files:
-1. card
+1. card - defines the "Card" class
-2. deck
+2. deck - defines the "Deck" class
-3. future
+3. future - defines the FutureCards class
-4. input
-5. evaluate
-6. poker
+4. pinput - reads the hands from a text file and create the FutureCards Deck
+5. evaluate - ompares 2 poker Hands and decide the winning hand
+6. poker - performs a monte-carlo simulation to calcuate the odds of each hand winning the poker game

+**Note**: Additional Details and instructions will be added in the future

+### 2. Test File
+The ``poker_test.txt`` contains 3 sample hands for testing the monte-carlo simulation.
+The

+**Note**: To ensure proper testing, the third hand is designed in such a way that it is not expected to win any games.